engylemure/ufes_lp2021_mission1/README.md

 First Mission for the Programming Language Course at UFES

 ## Development and Running

-Since this is a Web Game to run it locally you will need to have `node` with a prefferrable version `>=12` installed at your machine and a web browser:
+Since this is a Web Game developed with TS to run it locally you will need to have `node` with version `>=12` installed at your machine and a web browser:

 ### Installing dependencies

 ```